 The one bite rule can be an important factor in California dog bite cases that fall outside the scope of Civil Code 3342.
 Victims who have been bitten by a dog, but who cannot rely on strict liability, can use a past bite to hold the dog owner liable.
 The prior bite can be proof that the owner knew their dog was dangerous.
 This knowledge subjects the owner to strict liability for future bites.

-Common situations where the one bite rule can help victims recover compensation in California are:
+Common situations where the one bite rule can help an injured person recover compensation in California personal injury cases are:

-- The victim was a trespasser when they were bitten,
+- The victim was a trespasser on private property when they were bitten,

 - The victim works in a field that comes with the risk of being bitten by a dog, like a veterinarian, or